portworx/px-dev/install_with_mesosphere.md

 Use the DC/OS CLI command 'dcos node' to identify which nodes in the Mesos cluster are the Agent nodes.

-### Step 1: Run the PX-Dev container on each Mesos Agent node
+### Step 2: Run the PX-Dev container on Mesos Agent nodes

 Depending on which base OS is used for the Mesos Agent nodes, launch the PX-Dev container, as per the [examples](https://github.com/portworx/px-dev)

-Go through the installation process of creating a PX cluster using each of the Mesos Agent nodes.
+Go through the installation process of creating a PX cluster using Mesos Agent nodes.

+### Step 3: Add Mesos 'constraints'
+For each Mesos Agent node that is participating in the PX cluster, specify MESOS_ATTRIBUTES that allow for affinity of tasks to nodes that are part of the PX cluster

+- Add "MESOS_ATTRIBUTES=rack:px" to the file /var/lib/dcos/mesos-slave-common
+- Restart the slave service
+  - rm -f /var/lib/mesos/slave/meta/slaves/latest
+  - systemctl restart dcos-mesos-slave.service
+- Verify the slave service has started properly
+  - systemctl status dcos-mesos-slave.service

-### Step 2: Reference PX volumes through Marathon config file
+### Step 4: Reference PX volumes through Marathon config file

 The 'pxd' docker volume driver and any associated volumes are passed in to Marathon as docker parameters.
 The following example illustrates for 'mysql'.
 ```